nicholaswmin/mine/README.md

 Leslie Lampart has a fetish for Greece, Paxos is a Greek island and Byzantine is ..
 Byzantine.

+### Split-brain:

+> Similar to a Byzantine Fault but not about reaching consensous

 ### Thundering herd:

-> Our nodes have awoken from failure and attempt some kind of reconnect.
+> Example: A node has died and it's clients detect it.
+> This kickstarts an internal timer to attempt reconnect.
+> Eventually thousands of clients converge on a reconnect attempt, simultaneously, which starves the node -
+> by the time the node has starved itself it has propagated the failure to other subsystems
+> and kickstarted a cascading failure, eventually bringing the entire system down.
+> An "okay-ishly" technique to solve this, is exponential backoffs.
 >
-> This is the "retry stampede" issue we had in Bitpaper
->

-### Split-brain:

-> Similar to a Byzantine Fault but not about reaching consensous
+> *cascading-failures* are the most serious failure types (not modes) in distributed systems because they
+> are guaranteed to result in *catastrophic failure* (failure from which recovery is impossible).

 ### 2-phase Commit Protocol